allpix-squared/allpix-squared/doc/usermanual/05_models/05_impact_ionization.md

 \right.
 ```

-The the following impact ionization models are available:
+The following impact ionization models are available:

 ## Massey Model